-- Although I currently do not have related funding to support overseas (non-HOME/EU) PhD applicants, but we welcome all the applicants supported by government funding, e.g., China Scholarship Council (CSC) scholarships, to apply for PhD (note we have experience on CSC applicants).
+- We welcome all the applicants supported by government funding, e.g., China Scholarship Council (CSC) scholarships, to apply for PhD (note we have experience on CSC applicants).

 - Welcome Mr. Chris Ridden to join us as a PhD student.